Graph Coloring for Multi-Task Learning: Introduction

-\begin{itemize} \item We propose SON-GOKU, an interference-aware scheduler that measures cross-task gradient conflict, builds a conflict graph, colors it to form compatible groups, and activates one group per step.
-It can be used on top of standard MTL optimizers. \item We provide theoretical analysis that offers guarantees on SON-GOKU's grouping, convergence, scheduling behavior, and more. \item Across six datasets, SON-GOKU improves over strong baselines and pairs well with methods like PCGrad, AdaTask, and GradNorm, delivering consistent gains. \item We perform an ablation study showing that dynamic recoloring and history-averaged conflict estimates are key contributors to performance. \end{itemize}
+Empirical results from experiments demonstrate that SON-GOKU consistently improves outcomes compared to other MTL approaches, especially when SON-GOKU is coupled with existing approaches.
+Our contributions are as follows: \begin{itemize} \item We propose SON-GOKU, an interference-aware scheduler that measures cross-task gradient conflict, builds a conflict graph, colors it to form compatible groups, and activates one group per step.
+It can be used on top of standard MTL optimizers. \item We provide theoretical analysis that offers guarantees on SON-GOKU's grouping, convergence, scheduling behavior, and more. \item Across six datasets, SON-GOKU improves over strong baselines and pairs well with methods like PCGrad, AdaTask, and GradNorm, delivering consistent gains \cite{Yu2020PCGrad, yang2023adatask, Chen2017GradNorm}. \item We perform an ablation study showing that dynamic recoloring and history-averaged conflict estimates are key contributors to performance. \end{itemize}